10 Site Characterization

 Chiral fingerprinting through enantiospecific isomer differentiation is a potential method for source identification, although its use is still under development.
 Asher et al. (2012) applied this method to identify PFAS sources to an aquatic foodweb.
 However, they noted several limitations and assumptions when using this method for PFAS source identification.

 It is common to show representations of measured PFAS in figures or graphs to give the reader a visual sense for relative abundance.
 Two common graphs for representing PFAS data are bar graphs and radar plots.
-If one is considering the role of concentration, then it is helpful to plot PFAS concentrations on the axes.
+If one is considering the role of concentration, then it may be helpful to plot PFAS concentrations on the axes.
 However, if one is considering the patterns of data, then it is helpful to plot relative abundance, or the concentration of each PFAS divided by the sum of all measured PFAS, on the axes.
 It is also suggested to group subclasses of PFAS together and order them by perfluorinated alkyl chain length.
 For example, PFCAs ordered from the shortest to longest perfluorinated alkyl chain length, followed by PFSAs ordered from the shortest to longest perfluorinated alkyl chain length, followed by fluorotelomer sulfonates ordered from the shortest to longest perfluorinated alkyl chain length allows the viewer to compare changes in compositional patterns both within and between different subclasses of PFAS to assess changes that may occur due to environmental fate and transport.
 When showing data in this fashion, it is common to report estimated concentrations or J-flagged values and use the value of zero (0) for nondetects.
+However, other methods for assessing nondetects could be considered (Johnson et al. 2015).
 A comparison of PFAS signatures between two samples (Sample A and Sample B) using either bar graphs (Figure 10-2) or radar plots (Figure 10-3) is shown below.

 Figure 10-2.
 Comparison of PFAS signatures in Sample A and B using bar graphs.
 The concentration of each PFAS has been divided by the sum of all measured PFAS to represent the relative abundance of PFAS in each sample.